No burn permits will be issued May 1st – September 30th for properties within Larimer County with an elevation of 6000 ft and over.

 - All burning must be extinguished by nightfall.

-All residents in areas of Larimer County must obtain a General Open Burn Permit to burn clean, dry wood debris through the Larimer County Department of Health & Environment.
-The open burn period ‘season’ is from October 1 thru May 1, and is ALWAYS dependent upon favorable conditions existing (3 inches+ of snow on ground, light wind, daylight burning only) before ignition can occur.
+Slash burning in the foothills and mountains (elevations 6000 ft and over) MUST take place only with 3 or more inches of snow cover.
+The open burning season is from October 1 thru May 1, and is ALWAYS dependent upon favorable conditions existing (3 inches+ of snow on ground, light wind, daylight burning only) before ignition can occur.
 The General Open Burn Permit is typically used for wildfire mitigation or land stewardship efforts by mountain landowners and has a limit of 50 slash piles or less per year.
 Slash is defined as clean dry branches four inches or less in diameter, not containing other smoke producing materials, a slash pile size is ~ 6′ high X 8′ diameter.
 Applications will not be processed until one week before the start of the open burn period.

 A Specialty Burn Permit must be obtained for conducting agricultural ditch burns, bon fires, or other fires containing non-prohibited materials.
 These are reviewed at the local fire department.
 Attaching digital photos for review of material types and specific safety guidelines is encouraged and may expedite the permitting process.